vberezinbadger/MineOS/README.md

 ### Notice

-At this moment, the MineOS Developer Preview system is being developed.
+At this moment, the mineOS Developer Preview system is being developed.
 [Find out all the details](https://github.com/minesys/mineOS)

 ### Greeting